elsehow/cone-of-silenc/README.md

 # cone-of-silence

-encrypts and decrypts objects using [private-box](https://github.com/auditdrivencrypto/private-box), in node or the browser
+encrypts and decrypts javascript objects using [private-box](https://github.com/auditdrivencrypto/private-box), in node or the browser

 ## installation